gemini3d/gemini3d/docs/Readme_input.md

 magcap =  30.0                ! magnetospheric capacitance (Farads)
 /

-! (optional - defult off) whether or not to do milestone outputs; only works with h5 file output &milestone mcadence=10                   ! number of outputs per milestone /
+! (optional - default off) whether or not to do milestone outputs; only works with h5 file output &milestone mcadence=10                   ! number of outputs per milestone /